sshane/Konverter/README.md

 # Konverter ![Konverter Tests](https://github.com/ShaneSmiskol/Konverter/workflows/Konverter%20Tests/badge.svg)
 ### Convert your Keras models into pure Python + NumPy.

-The goal of this tool is to provide a quick and easy way to execute simple Keras models on machines or setups where utilizing TensorFlow/Keras is impossible.
+The goal of this tool is to provide a quick and easy way to execute Keras models on machines or setups where utilizing TensorFlow/Keras is impossible.
 Specifically, in my case, to replace SNPE (Snapdragon Neural Processing Engine) for inference on phones with Python.

 ## Supported Keras Model Attributes
 - Models: